Reza Shah: 1921 coup

-On 14 January 1921, the commander of the British Forces in Iran, General Edmund "Tiny" Ironside, promoted Reza Khan, who had been leading the Tabriz battalion, to lead the entire brigade.
-About a month later, under British direction, Reza Khan led his 3,000-4,000 strong detachment of the Cossack Brigade, based in Niyarak, Qazvin, and Hamadan, to Tehran and seized the capital.
-He forced the dissolution of the previous government and demanded that Zia ol Din Tabatabaee be appointed Prime Minister.
+He forced the dissolution of the previous government and demanded that Zia ol Din Tabatabaee be appointed prime minister.
 Reza Khan's first role in the new government was as commander of the Iranian Army, which he combined with the post of Minister of War.
 He took the title Sardar Sepah (سردار سپاه), or Commander-in-Chief of the Army, by which he was known until he became Shah.
 While Reza Khan and his Cossack brigade secured Tehran, the Persian envoy in Moscow negotiated a treaty with the Bolsheviks for the removal of Soviet troops from Persia.
 Article IV of the Russo-Persian Treaty of Friendship allowed the Soviets to invade and occupy Persia, should they believe foreign troops were using it as a staging area for an invasion of Soviet territory.
-As Soviets interpreted the treaty, they could invade if events in Persia should prove threatening to Soviet national security.
-This treaty would cause enormous tension between the two nations until the Anglo-Soviet Invasion of Iran.

-The coup d'état of 1921 was partially assisted by the British government, which wished to halt the Bolsheviks' penetration of Iran, particularly because of the threat it posed to the British possessions in India.
+The coup d'état of 1921 was partially assisted by the British government, which wished to halt the Bolsheviks' penetration of Iran, particularly because of the threat it posed to the British Raj.
 It is thought that the British provided "ammunition, supplies and pay" for Reza's troops.
 On 8 June 1932, a British Embassy report states that the British were interested in helping Reza Shah create a centralizing power.
 General Ironside gave a situation report to the British War Office saying that a capable Persian officer was in command of the Cossacks and this "would solve many difficulties and enable us to depart in peace and honour".
 Reza Khan spent the rest of 1921 securing Iran's interior, responding to a number of revolts that erupted against the new government.
-Among the greatest threats to the new administration were the Persian Soviet Socialist Republic, which had been established in Gilan, and the Kurds of Khorasan.
+The Kucheck Khan government called itself the "Persian Soviet Socialist Republic."